Supporting Potential & Advanced Readiness in Kids

 Students identified as gifted and talented are afforded the opportunity to explore their interests through the core course curriculum, capstone projects, and a diverse offering of relevant and engaging foreign language, electives, and advanced courses.

-Gifted students in grades K-5 are able to participate in a self-contained gifted classroom with small class sizes and daily live classes.
+Gifted students in grades K-5 participate in a self-contained gifted classroom with small class sizes and daily live classes.
 Students in grades 6-12 meet weekly for enrichment with our Director of Gifted Education.

 Students who work faster than their peers are able to do so in our environment to ensure they are continually challenged.
 Our SPARK program is designed to keep up with their pace.
 We know gifted students don’t simply need more work.
 Instead, they need the opportunity to explore the world around them and construct varied viewpoints, test hypotheses, and learn by doing.